 As with domestic sales, it's not unusual for the exporter - keen to make the sale - to take on much of the financing burden.
 But this sort of arrangement can present unacceptable risks when dealing with new customers or those outside the EU.
 Equally, as a customer you may not want to commit to any payments without being sure that the right goods will be delivered.

 The way costs and risks are shared is likely to be reflected in the overall price you agree.
-It may not be possible to reach a deal with some customers at all.
 The best deals tend to reflect each side's different strengths.
 For example, a company that regularly trades internationally may be better placed to build up expertise in dealing with foreign currencies.

 This sharing of the burden, together with the costs and complexity involved, mean that international trade finance can't just be left to the exporter.
-The customer also needs to understand the different import finance options and what's involved in dealing with them.
+If you are buying from an overseas supplier, you need to understand the different import finance options and what's involved in dealing with them.